Selling Data to an Agent with Endogenous Information: Pricing for Full Information

 Moreover,

-Thus the revenue curve such that the seller is indifferent at selling at any price is convex.
-Let $\hat{\dist}$ be the distribution with piecewise linear revenue curve illustrated in \Cref{fig:eqrev}.
-Thus we have that
+Thus, the revenue curve such that the seller is indifferent to selling at any price is convex.
+Let $\hat{\dist}$ be the distribution with the piecewise linear revenue curve illustrated in \Cref{fig:eqrev}.
+Thus, we have that